-For example, suppose you have a $3,000 balance with a 14 percent APR (Annual Percentage Rate).
+For example, suppose you have a $3,000 balance with a 14% APR (Annual Percentage Rate).
 Your minimum payment would be around $65.
 By the time you pay it off, you will have paid an additional $1,332 in interest.

 On the other hand, if you were to pay $100 every month instead of $65, you would only pay $713 in interest.

 The more you pay, the quicker you’ll be debt-free.
 Using the same example, it would take 67 months to pay off the original $3,000 balance, along with all that extra interest.
-That’s 5.5 years!
+That’s five and a half years!

-Paying $100 per month instead would clear the debt out in approximately 38 months, which is just over three years.
-Of course, this is provided you’re not adding additional charges to the card and that your APR remains at 14 percent.
+Instead, paying $100 per month instead would clear the debt out in approximately 38 months, which is just over three years.
+Of course, this is provided you’re not adding additional debt to the card and your APR remains at 14%.

 Raise Your Credit Score

 The ratio of your balances to your credit limits is called “credit utilization.”
-This ratio actually accounts for 30 percent of your entire credit score.
+This ratio accounts for 30% of your entire credit score.

-For example, a credit limit of $2,000 with a balance of $500 would mean that you have a credit utilization of 25 percent.
-A lower ratio is better because it shows that you’re using only a small amount of the total credit that has been extended to you.
+For example, a credit limit of $2,000 with a balance of $500 would mean you have a credit utilization of 25%.
+A lower ratio is better because it shows you’re using only a small amount of the total credit that has been extended to you.

-If you’re only paying the minimum, your balance remains high relative to your total credit limit.
+If you’re only paying the minimum, your balance may remain high relative to your total credit limit.
 This will cost you some points on your score.
-Naturally, this also means that when you begin making higher payments that quickly bring down your balance, you’ll likely see an increase in your credit score to reflect this change.
+Naturally, this also means when you begin making higher payments that quickly bring down your balance, you’ll likely see an increase in your credit score to reflect this change.